help finding a business apprenticeship?

 Duration: 3-4 days per week for 20 weeks

-Our steps to business & Administration will give you a level 2 certificate in Business Administration. this is a perfect programme to give you the skills you need to progress onto a business admin apprenticeship.
+this is a perfect COURSE to give you the skills you need to progress onto a business admin apprenticeship plus you will achieve a level 2 certificate in business Administration.

 NEXT COURSE DATE 29-08-2014